 This is how people are.
-They can see the body alright but their seeing is faulty, they don't see with the Buddho, the one who knows, the awakened one.
+They can see the body all right but their seeing is faulty, they don't see with the Buddho, 'the one who knows', the awakened one.
 They only see the body in the ordinary way, they see it visually.
 Simply to see the body is not enough.
 If we only see the body there is trouble.
 You must see the body within the body, then things become much clearer.
 Just seeing the body you get fooled by it, charmed by its appearance.
-Not seeing transience, imperfection and ownerlessness, $k\bar{a}machanda^1$ arises.
-You become fascinated by forms, sounds, odors, flavors and feelings.
-Seeing in this way is to see with the mundane eye of the flesh, causing you to love and hate and discriminate into pleasing and unpleasing.
+Not seeing transience, imperfection and ownerlessness, kāmachanda arises.
+You become fascinated by forms, sounds, odours, flavours and feelings.
+Seeing in this way is to see with the mundane eye of the flesh, causing you to love and hate and discriminate into pleasant and unpleasant feeling.